nigth/DevOps_online_Kyiv_2020Q3Q4/m6/task6.2/readme.md

 ![ScrShot 02](scr/02.png "ScrShot 02")

 :white_check_mark: **6a.2.2.** Install and configure DHCP server on VM1.
 _(3 ways: using  , DNSMASQ and ISC-DHSPSERVER)_.
-I prefer to use a DNSMASQ DHCP on `enp0s8` interface.
+Firstly I try to use a DNSMASQ DHCP on `enp0s8` interface.
 ```bash
 sudo apt-get install dnsmasq
 sudo vim /etc/dnsmasq.conf